jvgiordano/OSSMM-Version-1/docs/_pages/quick-intro.md

 The OSSMM headband can be built for below below €40 (as of 12/2024)!
 All components are either commercially available at affordable prices, or 3D printed.
-However, this cost does not include the Android device* required for data collection.
+However, this cost does not include the Android device[^note1] required for data collection.

 This system aims to assess sleep staging more accurately than many commercially